Temps Have Topped 120 In India. How Are They Coping With The Heat Wave?

 "Tanker!
 Tanker!" the children yell in unison, alerting their neighbors to a precious delivery from the Indian government: water.

-Everyone drops what they're doing, grabs their jerrycans and buckets, and gets in line.
+They all drop what they're doing, grab jerrycans and buckets and get in line.
 They need to collect enough water for all their washing, cooking and drinking.
 Sometimes brawls break out.

-This scene, in a New Delhi slum, has been repeated across India this spring and summer, where heat waves and water shortages have left millions desperate.
+This scene, in a New Delhi slum, has been repeated this spring and summer across India, where heat waves and water shortages have left millions desperate.
 Many reservoirs have dried up.
-As temperatures top 120 degrees, municipalities are delivering water by tanker.
+As temperatures top 120 degrees Fahrenheit, municipalities are delivering water by tanker.
 Hospitals report a spike in heat-related deaths.
 Asphalt roads melt.

 Experts say this could be the new normal in India's already-sweltering, overcrowded cities.

-"India is going to be perhaps the most-hit by a changing climate," says Arunabha Ghosh, CEO of India's Council on Energy, Environment and Water.
+"India is going to be perhaps the most hit by a changing climate," says Arunabha Ghosh, CEO of India's Council on Energy, Environment and Water.
 He cites India's geography, near the equator and the tropics, its poverty, high population and relative lack of energy resources.
 "How well prepared are we?
 I would say not very well prepared."

 In New Delhi, behind the American Embassy School, where high school costs more than $30,000 a year, a slum has burgeoned in recent years with migrants from the countryside.
-Two decades ago, it consisted of about 500 tidy cinderblock houses, residents say.
-Now it has more than 5,000 – and none with indoor plumbing.
+Two decades ago, it consisted of about 500 tidy cinder block houses, residents say.
+Now it has more than 5,000 — and none with indoor plumbing.
 They all share a communal water tap.

 But it went dry two summers ago.